 Symlex VPN has good security features, but they’re not clearly explained.

-here’s no information regarding the encryption level and protocols on the website.
+There’s no information regarding the encryption level and protocols on the website.
 Instead, you get vague explanations assuring you that your data is safe.
 I wanted to know if there was a kill-switch or other protective features in use, so I contacted the customer support team to ask.
-They emailed me back and confirmed that Symlex VPN uses AES 256-bit encryption with DTLS support, and has a kill switch function in both the Android and iOS app.
+They emailed me back and confirmed that Symlex VPN uses AES 256-bit encryption with DTLS support, and has a kill switch function.
 I was happy to hear this, but found it unusual that this isn’t specifically stated on the website.

 Its protocols are strong, using reputable tunneling such as HTTPS, SSH, DNS, Wireguard, OpenVPN, OneConnect, and AnyConnect.